eugenechen0514/sequelize-simple-pagination/README.md

-# Sequelize Pagination
+# Sequelize Simple Pagination

-Sequelize model decorator which provides pagination queries.
+Add a method on a sequelize model for pagination queries

-the project is inspired by [sequelize-cursor-pagination](https://www.npmjs.com/package/sequelize-cursor-pagination)
+The project is inspired by [sequelize-cursor-pagination](https://www.npmjs.com/package/sequelize-cursor-pagination)

 ## Quick start